Chart Color Schemes

 Population

-An assessment of population growth drivers in Toowoomba City reveals an overall ranking slightly below national averages considering recent, and medium term trends
+Population growth drivers in Toowoomba City are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Toowoomba City's population is estimated at around 2,476 as of Feb 2026.
-This reflects an increase of 155 people (6.7%) since the 2021 Census, which reported a population of 2,321 people.
-The change is inferred from the resident population of 2,466 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 15 validated new addresses since the Census date.
-This level of population equates to a density ratio of 910 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Toowoomba City's 6.7% growth since census positions it within 2.4 percentage points of the Rest of Qld (9.1%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 81.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, the estimated population of Toowoomba City as of May 2026 is around 2,477.
+This reflects an increase of 156 people since the 2021 Census, which reported a population of 2,321.
+The change was inferred from the resident population estimate by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and additional validated new addresses since the Census date.
+This level of population equates to a density ratio of 910 persons per square kilometer.
+Toowoomba City's growth rate of 6.7% since the census positions it within 2.5 percentage points of the SA3 area's growth rate of 9.2%.
+Population growth was primarily driven by overseas migration, contributing approximately 81.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Looking at population projections moving forward, a population increase just below the median of regional areas across the nation is expected, with the suburb expected to expand by 112 persons to 2041 based on aggregated SA2-level projections, reflecting remained stable % in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
+Looking ahead, population projections indicate an above median growth for areas outside capital cities.
+Toowoomba City is expected to expand by 320 persons to 2041, reflecting a total increase of 12.9% over the 16-year period.

 Frequently Asked Questions - Population